lonely011/FILE-SUBS/README.md

 ### Licence
 [![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)](http://www.gnu.org/licenses/gpl-3.0.en.html)

-[filesharing](https://github.com/Skyy112/filesharing/) is Free Software: You can use, study share and improve it at your will.
+[filesharing](https://github.com/xyzsky01/filesharing/) is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ##

-   **Berikan Bintang Repo ini jika Anda menyukainya ⭐⭐⭐⭐⭐**